 Robyn Appleton & Francis Aurich SPECTACLED BEAR CONSERVATION PERU

 Robyn fell in love with spectacled bears over ten years ago at a bear research symposium where she realized how little was known about the species.
 Since then Robyn and her team were the first to fit a GPS collar on a spectacled bear in Peru and they continue to improve our knowledge of these bears through scientific research.
 SBC also provides education and outreach to local communities.
 Robyn will be joined onstage by Francis Aurich, a WCN scholar who has been volunteering and working with SBC since she was 13 years old.

 4:00PM FISHER BANQUET ROOM

 Dr. Colleen Begg NIASSA LION PROJECT

 MOZAMBIQUE

 Colleen, Keith, and their family live and work in one of the world's last remaining great wilderness areas, leading a team of 100 Mozambicans in Niassa National Reserve, Mozambique.
 Niassa Lion Project has 12 different programs that range from anti-poaching and education to building community partnerships and livelihoods.
 Building these relationships with local communities is key as it helps people and lions live together and thrive.

 2:30PM ROBERTSON AUDITORIUM

 Resson Kantai Duff & Jeneria Lekilelei EWASO LIONS

 KENYA

-Resson and Jeneria are dedicated to saving Kenya's lions.
-Resson joined Ewaso Lions (EL) as deputy director in 2018, supporting EL's founder & executive director Shivani Bhalla.
-She is the youngest member to be elected by the Board of Conservation Alliance of Kenya, giving EL a voice in the national conservation agenda.
-As field operations and community manager, Jeneria's vast knowledge about lions and ability to diffuse human-lion conflict is essential to EL's mission.
-Jeneria is a National Geographic Emerging Explorer, Disney Conservation Hero, and the recipient of the African Ranger Award.
+Resson and Jeneria serve as Directors of Ewaso Lions (EL), together with Executive Director Dr. Shivani Bhalla.
+They are dedicated to saving Kenya's lions.
+Resson is the youngest member to be elected by the Board of Conservation Alliance of Kenya, giving EL a voice in the national conservation agenda.
+Jeneria's vast knowledge about lions and ability to diffuse human-lion conflict is essential to EL's mission.
+Jeneria is a recipient of the African Ranger Award, has been named a Disney Conservation Hero and is a finalist for the Tusk Award for Conservation in 2019.

-4:00PM FISHER BANQUET ROOM
+4:00PM ROBERTSON AUDITORIUM

-Dr. Rachel Graham MARALLIANCE
+Dr. Rachel Graham

+MARALLIANCE

 BELIZE AND THE WESTERN CARIBBEAN

 Rachel has been fascinated by the ocean ever since her childhood in Tunisia.
 She has worked with fishers to establish effective conservation goals for over 20 years.
 In 2011, Rachel won the Whitley Fund for Nature Gold Award, and in 2014 she founded MarAlliance to promote impactful and inclusive grassroots science and conservation of marine wildlife, including sharks, rays, and threatened finfish.

 5:15PM FISHER BANQUET ROOM